 5 secret benefits of ageing

-I’ll turn 58 this year, but on the inside I don’t feel a day over 40.
-Am I panicked that I am inching closer to 60 whilst I am mentally stuck in another decade?
+I don’t feel a day over 40, but I am inching closer to 60.
+Am I panicked?
 Nope.
 To be honest, I am quite looking forward to it.
 Maybe I am just lucky, but I don’t worry about ageing.
 Truly.
 I never have.
 But I know plenty of people who do.

 Take a good friend of mine.
 She looks a decade younger than she is.
 Hallelujah!
 She’s won the genetic lottery.
 But rather than celebrate her good fortune, she lies about her age.
 WTF?